MystenLabs/sui/external-crates/move/documentation/book/src/abilities.md

 - `key`, all fields must have `store`.
   - `key` is the only ability currently that doesn’t require itself.

-An enum can have any of these abilities with the exception of `key` which enums cannot have since they cannot be top-level values (objects) in storage.
+An enum can have any of these abilities with the exception of `key`, which enums cannot have because they cannot be top-level values (objects) in storage.
 The same rules apply to fields of enum variants as they do for struct fields though.
 In particular, if an enum is declared with the ability...